rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 ## Troubleshooting

 In order for this plugin to communicate with the Fortigate firewall, the orchestrator's IP address must be added to the *trusted hosts* list for the API admin account.
-To do this log into the FortiGate firewall.
-Go to the System tab, Administrator subtab.
-Then select and edit the API admin.
+To accomplish this, log into the FortiGate firewall.
+Go to the System tab -> Administrator subtab and then select and edit the API admin.
 Add the orchestrator's IP address to the trusted hosts in CIDR form e.g. `198.51.100.100/32`
 # Version History